Academic Writing

 Course description

 PhD course in the preparation of scientific papers.
 Participants are supported in writing a scientific paper based on empirical data with the aim of publication in an English-language scientific journal with peer review.
-Please see course overviewParticipants from all faculties who work with empirical data are welcome.
+Please see course overviewParticipants from all faculties who work with empirical data, including systematic reviews, are welcome.

 Requirements

-• Participants must have completed or nearly completed data collection and started analyzing data with the aim of publishing the results in an international scientific journal with peer review.
-The manuscript can also be a systematic review of available empirical data.
-The course is primarily focused on quantitative studies
+• Participants must have completed, or be nearing completion of, data collection and begun analyzing data with the intention of publishing their findings in a peer-reviewed international scientific journal.
+The manuscript may also be a systematic review of existing empirical data.
+While the course primarily focuses on quantitative studies, it also offers valuable insights for mixed methods studies.

 • The required end product of the course is a complete draft of a paper ready for submission.

-• Prior to attending Day 1, participants are required to produce: 1) a brief outline of the paper, 2) an English language abstract (250-350 words) with the following structure: background, aim, methods, results, and conclusion, and 3) have identified at least one relevant journal, to which the completed paper could be submitted
+• Prior to attending Day 1, participants are required to a) produce a brief outline of the paper, 2) a preliminary draft of an English language abstract (200 - 300 words) with the following structure: background, aim, methods, results, and conclusion, and 3) to have identified at least one relevant journal, to which the completed paper could be submitted.

-• During the course period, as home assignments for Part 2 and 3, participants are required to write a manuscript, a cover letter, and a “press release” and to review two manuscripts produced by other participants twice
+• Home assignments for Parts 2 and 3 include: a) participants must write a manuscript, b) a cover letter, and c) a “press release” - and d) review two manuscripts produced by other participants twice.

 • Participants will work in small groups, and must be present on all four days of the course